-This is version 1.5 of the World Croquet Federation's Regulations for Refereeing, which have been incorporated by reference into the Croquet Association's Tournament Regulations.
+This is version 1.6 of the World Croquet Federation's Regulations for Refereeing, which have been incorporated by reference into Croquet England's Tournament Regulations.
 They are published on the WCF Website in PDF format.
-They refer, and are linked below, to the 7th Edition of the Laws of Association Croquet and 5th Edition of the Rules of Golf Croquet.
+They refer, and are linked below, to the 7th Edition of the Laws of Association Croquet and 6th Edition of the Rules of Golf Croquet.

 Table of Contents